 iv) remitting the share subscription amount to such Nominee’s account as notified to you

-b) SR confirming that the equity investment is proceeding (either because the Minimum Target Amount has been achieved, or other pre-conditions to investment have been met)
+b) and SR confirming that the equity investment is proceeding (either because the Minimum Target Amount has been achieved, and/or other pre-conditions to investment have been met)

-the Nominee shall, upon instruction from SR, act in accordance with Clause 3) below.
+it shall act in accordance with Clause 3 below.

 a) Co-sign the Subscription Agreement to the issuing company in respect of the relevant shares;

-b) Use the monies held in the Pre Closing Account to purchase the relevant shares;
+b) Use the monies fully paid up by each Investor to purchase the relevant shares;

 c) Hold and manage the relevant shares as nominee for you, upon the terms of this Agreement.